8ta4/see/DONTREADME.md

 If a page never meets these conditions, `see` will hang.
 Long time no see.

+> Does `see` use Readability.js to find the main content?

+No. Readability.js is too aggressive.
+It throws away things you might need.

+> Does `see` use Turndown to convert HTML to Markdown?

+No. Turndown can leave in junk.

 > Does this tool return HTML?

 No. A human sees rendered text, not a mess of HTML tags.
 The tool mimics this by returning the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.